Sponsors and Groups:

 - Stealing bases and leading off bases is illegal.
-A player who was leading off the base prior to the hit shall be called out.
+A player who was leading off the base prior to the hit or when the pitch crosses the plate shall be called out.

-- Sliding at first base is illegal.
-A player who slides at first base shall be called out.
-Runners are strongly encouraged to use the safety base.
+- Sliding at ANY base is illegal.
+A player who slides at ANY base shall be called out.
+Runners are strongly encouraged to use the safety base at 1st base.

 - There are no overruns on 2nd or 3rd Base.
 Players can be tagged out on all overruns on 2nd and 3rd Base.

 - The run through base will be placed 3 feet to the right of 1st base, to minimize contact between the runner and first baseman.

 - The infield fly rule is in effect and the play is dead when called, the batter is out and no advancing.

 - Play shall end when the pitcher has control of the ball within 10 feet of the pitcher's mound.
 Any runners in motion at this time, and at the ref's discretion, must stop at the base they are moving towards.

 - A runner is out when: